 Note: Application must indicate the track for which you are applying: Didactic Program in Dietetics (MS/DPD) Track or Food and Nutrition Studies Track

 - On-line Application or paper application must be completed and non-refundable $60 application fee.
-On-line payment is available through Paypal.
+Online payment is available upon application submission.

 - Official transcripts from all colleges and universities attended, in sealed envelopes with institution’s seal over the flap

 - Two completed recommendations from individuals with knowledge of the applicant’s professional work or ability.
 At least one recommendation from an academic source, as well as one professional recommendation should be provided by a supervisor from an employment or volunteer position.
-The recommendation forms are available via the online application or printable paper version.
-If using paper version of recommendation form, must be mailed directly in sealed envelope to Graduate Admissions at Meredith College.
+The recommendation forms are electronic via the online application.
+The form will be sent directly to the Recommender entered on the application.